Fault Protection Layouts

 (Critical + Non-Critical Segmentation)

-Best for: resilience-first designs
+Best for: resilience-focused designs

-Protection style: defined zones + load preservation
+Protection style: defined zones with load prioritization

 Key features

-• Selective isolation prevents critical load collapse
+• Selective isolation helps preserve critical operations

 03